Jay B: 2021: Departure from JYP Entertainment and SOMO:Fume

 On January 19, 2021, following the expiration of his contract, he left JYP Entertainment.
-On February 20, 2021, with the release of Got7's single "Encore", he started using the new stage name Jay B. On May 11, 2021, it was announced that Jay B signed an exclusive contract with H1ghr Music, an international hip hop and R&B record label founded by Korean American musician Jay Park and long time Seattle affiliate Cha Cha Malone.
-Three days later, he made a debut as a solo artist by releasing his new single "Switch It Up" featuring rapper Sokodomo, which entered at number 12 on the Gaon Download Chart.
-The R&B track was self-written and self-composed by Lim with Jay Park and Cha Cha Malone, who also produced it.
-The lyrics of "Switch It Up" talk about love, while the title conveys that his life is going to change.
-On May 25, 2021, Lim made his debut on the Billboard R&B Digital Song Sales Chart at number six, becoming the first Korean soloist to debut on this chart.
+With the release of Got7's single "Encore" on February 20, he started using the new stage name Jay B.

+On May 11, 2021, he signed an exclusive contract with H1ghr Music, debuting as a solo artist three days later by releasing the single "Switch It Up" featuring rapper Sokodomo, which entered at number 12 on the Gaon Download Chart.
+The R&B track was self-written and self-composed by Jay B with Jay Park and Cha Cha Malone, who also produced it, and talks about love, while the title conveys that his life is going to change.
+On May 25, 2021, Jay B became the first Korean soloist to enter the Billboard R&B Digital Song Sales Chart, debuting at number six.
 He also became the third Korean soloist to chart on Billboard R&B/Hip Hop Digital Song Sales Chart with "Switch It Up" entering at number 18.

 On July 30, 2021, he became the first cover star for the launching of TMRW Magazine Korea.
-The 100-page magazine had been curated with Lim himself and featured an exclusive interview, photoshoot and his own film photographies.
+The 100-page magazine had been curated with Jay B himself and featured an exclusive interview, photoshoot and his own film photographies.
 In August, he appeared on MBC's singing competition show King of Mask Singer as "Toad's House" on episode 319.
 On August 26, 2021, his first EP, SOMO:Fume and the music video of the title track "B.T.W (Feat.
 Jay Park)" were released both digitally and physically.
-As part of the album promotions, Jay B held his first solo global fan meeting, "SOMO:Fume, Style of My Own:Fume", on September 25 through online platform Bbangya TV, while the official merchandise launched to commemorate the release of the EP, which went on sale for one week from September 2, was sold out in five days.
+As part of the album promotions, Jay B held his first solo global fan meeting, "SOMO:Fume, Style of My Own:Fume," on September 25 through online platform Bbangya TV, while the official merchandise launched to commemorate the release of the EP, which went on sale for one week from September 2, was sold out in five days.
 An offline pop-up store selling additional items was subsequently opened in Seoul for two weeks from October 1, 2021.

-In September, he also participated in "Feel the Rhythm of Korea 2", a promotional campaign sponsored by the Ministry of Culture, Sports and Tourism and the Korea Tourism Organization, for which he sang "I'm Surfin'", a re-interpretation of traditional song "Niliria" (늴리리야; Nuilliri-ya), which was released on September 3 along a music video.
+In September, he participated in "Feel the Rhythm of Korea 2", a promotional campaign sponsored by the Ministry of Culture, Sports and Tourism and the Korea Tourism Organization, for which he sang "I'm Surfin," a re-interpretation of traditional song "Niliria" (늴리리야; Nuilliri-ya), which was released on September 3 along a music video.
 On September 27, Jay B launched his second clothing line with Represent, "Live Without Regrets", under his moniker Def.
-On October 18, he collaborated with Italian singer-songwriter and producer Fudasca on the single "Is It A Dream?", while in November, he starred in the new Adidas Originals winter campaign, "Open Spirit", along with Blackpink.
+On October 18, he collaborated with Italian singer-songwriter and producer Fudasca on the single "Is It A Dream?," while in November, he starred in the new Adidas Originals winter campaign, "Open Spirit," along with Blackpink.